microsoft/azure-pipelines-yaml/design/multicheckout.md

 steps:
 - checkout: self
 - checkout: tools
-  path: buildTools  # relative paths are assumed to be rooted at $(Pipelines.ResourcesDirectory)
+  path: buildTools  # relative paths are assumed to be rooted at $(Pipelines.DefaultSourcesDirectory)
 ```

 ### Code in one repository, pipeline YAML in another